-The 4th Annual Milwaukee Domes Art Festival (2013) is pleased to have Shelby Keefe, Michael Flanagan and Rita Maria as jurors for this year's great art festival.
+Our 4th Annual Milwaukee Domes Art Festival (2013) was pleased to have Shelby Keefe, Michael Flanagan and Rita Maria as jurors for our great art festival.
 These individuals have a strong background in the art industry, making them the perfect choice to jury our great art festival.

 Shelby KeefeShelby Keefe is a highly decorated contemporary impressionistic painter, teacher and performance artist.
 She has been the poster artist for some of the largest and most prestigious art festivals in the country including the Cherry Creek Festival of the Arts and the Milwaukee Lakefront Festival of the Arts.
 Shelby was also chosen as the Channel 10 Great TV Auction Featured Artist for 2010.
 Graduating in 1981 with a BFA from Cardinal Stritch University, and retired from a career in graphic design, she now operates her own art studio and exhibition space in Milwaukee, Wisconsin.
 Her award-winning urban landscape paintings have earned her participation in prestigious national juried shows and arts festivals as well as garnering commission work for a variety of corporate clients and private collectors.
 Her oil paintings are found in collections such as The Bradley Foundation, Acuity, Northwestern Mutual, in many other businesses around Milwaukee, and in private collections around the nation.
 Her individual awards, honors and accolades are too numerous to list.